-What to know when your landlord is in foreclosure
+What happens if your landlord is in foreclosure proceedings?

 No. Tenants must live in the property when the foreclosure case started to be protected by the PTFA and RPAPL 1305.